V4Fire/Client/src/components/global/g-slider/README.md

 ## Usage

-You can use this component using a simple block with special modifiers.
+You can use this block with special modifiers.

 ```snakeskin
 < .g-slider